tldr-pages/tldr/pages/linux/autorecon.md

 # autorecon

 > A multi-threaded network reconnaissance tool which performs automated enumeration of services.
-> Note: dependency packages need to be installed for `autorecon` to function properly.
 > More information: <https://github.com/Tib3rius/AutoRecon>.

 - Perform reconnaissance on target host(s) (detailed scan results will be dumped in `./results`):